Skip to content

 Community Property State

 Texas is a community property state.
 This means most assets acquired during the marriage are owned equally by both spouses, regardless of whose name is on the title.
 When one spouse dies, the surviving spouse automatically owns their half of community property.
 Only the deceased spouse's half passes through the will or probate.
 This can simplify estate settlement for married couples but may complicate matters if assets were commingled with separate property.
+If you have lost a spouse, see our spouse bereavement guide.

-State-Specific Notes
+Texas-Specific Notes

 Texas strongly favors independent administration, meaning the executor can manage the estate with minimal court supervision.
 The "muniment of title" option allows a will to be admitted to probate solely to transfer title to property, without full administration.
 Texas is a community property state, and the surviving spouse retains their half of community property.
 The state also has a generous homestead exemption.